SarderLab/ImageRegistration-GDAL/README.md

 python3 gdal_test.py
 </pre>

 This will same a `yaml` file contatining the transformation between the 2 images where the moving image being the `warp`.
-The overlaid images can be visialized in `HistomicsUI` in (Digital Slide Archive)[https://athena.rc.ufl.edu/].
+The overlaid images can be visialized in `HistomicsUI` in [Digital Slide Archive](https://athena.rc.ufl.edu/).

 A sample Json file is shown below that can be vizualized in HistomicUI:
 ```